Deploy Google Web Starter Kit to DigitalOcean

 Once you've verified Node is running, change directory into your local repository in your CLI and run the following scripts.

-npm install npm install gulp -g gulp serve
+npm install gulp -g

 That's it.
 You should have a window in your browser showing your local WSK project.
 There are a ton of ways you can hack away at Web Starter Kit.
 It’s really slick to make a change in your text editor, save it, go to your web browser, and see the change without having to reload.